 The Racial Justice Committee at Congregation Tikkun v’Or seeks to support groups and events that are working to eliminate racism in our own community.

-Group members publicize and attend community events throughout the year and encourage others to join us.
+Racial Justice Committee members publicize and attend community events throughout the year and encourage others to join us.

 We encourage all in the congregation to increase their understanding and awareness of the impact of institutional racism on all our lives.
 A planning group meets as needed, but more importantly, congregants are encouraged to attend community events and participate in activities that support our local communities of color.